 I finish a consultation and the computer idles while I write.
 My families struggle, yet they seek authentic connection and encouragement, a type of electronic sustenance that I can provide.
 Easing their struggle eases mine and, for the first time today, I feel lighter.

 We are all living with stress.
 It conceals itself, until it emerges, seeping into our lives in subtle, stealthy ways.
 Some ignore or fight it, yet it is relentless and pervasive.
 Others yield to it, acknowledging its presence as an inescapable shadow.
 I go to work and reach out virtually to connect, give and receive support, and remind parents that although you are physically isolated, you are not alone.
 I’m here, waiting.

-Heidi Emberling does individual consultations for families with young children, birth through elementary school.
+Heidi Emberling, EdD is the Director of Parents Place and does individual consultations for families with young children, birth through elementary school.
 She also teaches workshops on a wide variety of topics, including managing challenging behaviors, positive discipline, toilet learning, sleeping issues, understanding temperament, social and emotional development, and sibling/peer relationships.
-Heidi provides in-home and early education behavioral observations and teaches staff development workshops for early education professionals.
-Heidi has two Master’s Degrees: one from the University of California, Berkeley, and the other in Education, with an emphasis in Early Childhood Education, from San Francisco State University.
+Schedule a parent consultation and ask for Heidi.

 The Center for Children and Youth is here to help you navigate the challenges your family is facing today.
 Our professional staff can help you create an individualized parenting plan and evaluate choices with the unique needs of your family in mind.
 If you or your child is struggling with the stress of the pandemic, we are here for you.
 Learn more.